 Cindy Norcott, owner of award-winning specialist recruitment agency, Pro Talent, celebrates her company’s silver anniversary this month.
+In celebration of this milestone, Cindy has compiled her top twenty-five lessons learnt from twenty-five years in business.

 “Twenty five years ago I started my business with R2 500 in the bank and what a journey it has been.
 It has truly been a beautiful ride and I’d like to thank my amazing team of staff, clients, candidates and suppliers for their support over the years,” says Cindy.